urbanopt/urbanopt.github.io/customization/adding_own_measure.md

 nav_order: 1
 ---

 The `mappers` folder contains `base_workflow.osw` which serves as a simulation input for URBANopt.
 It is an OpenStudio workflow file that contains URBANopt Measures and dictates the sequence of running these Measures.
-Measures are added to create building models and test different energy conservation Measures for different Scenarios.
+Measures are added to create building models and apply different energy conservation Measures for different Scenarios.

 - `set_run_period`: An OpenStudio Measure used to define the number of timesteps per hour and specify the begin and end date for running the simulation.